-Gu \textit{et al.} \cite{gu2017badnets} firstly revealed the backdoor attack, termed as Badnet, by poisoning the training dataset to implant the backdoor.
-In the model outsource scenario, an attacker can manipulate train samples and training procedure.
-First, a patch trigger (i.e. white square) and target class are selected to generate poisoned data, that is, embedding the trigger into a (small) fraction of samples and modifying their labels into the target class.
-Besides patch triggers, there are feature triggers.
-Lin \textit{et al.}~\cite{lin2020composite} mixed samples of two different classes to craft poisoned data, regarding composite benign features as a trigger to inject a backdoor.
-Shafahi \textit{et al.}~\cite{shafahi2018poison} applied feature collisions to modify both of vision and feature of an input, introducing wild features as a trigger.
-While Liu \textit{et al.} \cite{liu2020reflection} poisoned the training set with some reflection images, using the natural reflection phenomenon to activate backdoors.
+Gu \textit{et al.}~\cite{gu2017badnets} were the first to implant a backdoor into a model (termed as Badnet) by poisoning the training dataset.
+They first develop a patch trigger (e.g., a white square) and select a target class.
+Then they embed the trigger into a (small) fraction of samples and change the samples' labels to the target class for generating poisoned data.
+In addition to the patch trigger, feature triggers are proposed.
+For instance, Lin \textit{et al.}~\cite{lin2020composite} mix samples from two different source classes and use the benign composite features as a trigger for poisoned data construction.
+Shafahi \textit{et al.}~\cite{shafahi2018poison} use feature collisions to modify both visualization and latent features of samples, introducing a new trigger made of wild features.
+Liu \textit{et al.}~\cite{liu2020reflection} poison training dataset using some reflection images as the trigger and thus making a natural reflection phenomenon activate a backdoor.

-In fact, most existing attacks belong to SABA, but some backdoor variants have been explored.
-The SSBA is the main variant partially discussed in some works~\cite{gao2019strip,wang2019neural,doan2020februus}, and recently investigated~\cite{tang2021demon}.
-Though the existing SSBA is much harder to be defeated than the SABA, it is not well elucidated and enhanced, thus can still be mitigated by a few state-of-the-art countermeasures~\cite{tang2021demon}.